evidentlyai/evidently/docs/book/get-started/tutorial.md

 * **Learn how to get a Monitoring Dashboard**

 If you want to track the results of different checks over time, you can self-host an ML monitoring dashboard.
-Go throgh this [tutorial](tutorial-monitoring.MD).
+Go through this [tutorial](tutorial-monitoring.MD).

 Evidently is in active development, so expect things to change and evolve.
 You can subscribe to the [user newsletter](https://www.evidentlyai.com/user-newsletter) or follow our [releases on GitHub](https://github.com/evidentlyai/evidently/releases) to stay updated about the latest functionality.